EOFY checklist for Australian investors

 Now that you’ve got the full picture of your investments, do you know how your investments have performed?
 If you’ve made large capital gains during the year, there could be an opportunity to engage in tax loss selling strategies before 30 June to minimise your taxable income.

-Tax loss selling is a strategy where investors sell an investment at a loss to offset a capital gains tax liability during the financial year.
-It’s a strategy investors can use year-round, but is particularly useful leading up to the EOFY.
+Tax loss selling is a strategy that involves selling an investment at a loss to offset a capital gains tax liability during the financial year.
+It’s a strategy you can use year-round, but is particularly useful in the lead-up to EOFY, when you have a better picture of your capital gains or losses for the year.

 Tax loss selling example — Australian shares

 Sharesight’s unrealised capital gains tax report makes it easy to model potential tax loss selling opportunities like the above in your portfolio.
-By running the unrealised CGT report, investors can model potential tax loss selling opportunities across their portfolio, with a choice of sale allocation methods broken down by short and long term capital gains (which incur different CGT discounts) and unrealised capital losses.
+The report allows you to choose from a range of different sale allocation methods, with the results broken down into short and long-term capital gains (which incur different CGT discounts), as well as unrealised capital losses.

-Tax loss selling is within the ATO rules, but investors need to be mindful that the ATO does seek to prevent abuse of this strategy, and does not look favourably on wash sales, where investors sell just before EOFY to incur the tax loss, then repurchase the shares for a similar price early in the new year.
+Tax loss selling is within the ATO rules, but you must keep in mind that the ATO seeks to prevent abuse of this strategy, and does not look favourably on wash sales.
+This is where an investor sells shares right before EOFY to incur a tax loss, then repurchases shares in the same asset for a similar price early in the new financial year.

 EOFY doesn’t have to be a nightmare

-Whether you’re working with an accountant or not, it's important to be a prepared investor.
+Whether you’re working with an accountant or filing your own tax return, it's important to be a prepared investor.
 That means taking ownership of your investment decisions, tracking your own investment portfolio, and implementing strategies to ensure you aren’t paying more tax than necessary.
-Fortunately, with the proliferation of online tools — from your fund manager, to share registries to Sharesight — this is easier than ever.
+Fortunately, with the proliferation of online tools — from your fund manager, to share registries to Sharesight — it's now easier than ever to make the most of EOFY.

 Complete your EOFY investor checklist with Sharesight